anthonydevelops/lv-stock-tracker/README.md

 ## What's next?

-I'll fix up the project to include a frontend to search by product name or sku using React.
-Also, I'll need to expand this to be able to track all bags and also switch out my IP so I don't get blocked, which happened quite often.
+- Fix up the project to include a frontend to search by product name or sku using React.
+- Need to expand this to be able to track all bags and also switch out my IP so I don't get blocked, which happened quite often.
+- Switch to a different web scraper to handle psuedo elements, as a lot of element data is obscured